European Judo Union

 Commissions

-Members of the commissions and sectors are involved in shaping EJU policy across the broad range of EJU responsibility.
-The commissions discuss a variety of issues relating to medical, refereeing, finance and competitions, and submit advice, proposals and recommendations to the EJU Executive Committee, which may also delegate some of its duties to a commission.
+Members of the commissions and sectors play an active role in shaping EJU policy across the full scope of its responsibilities.
+These commissions address a wide range of matters, including medical, refereeing, financial, and competition-related issues, and provide advice, proposals, and recommendations to the EJU Executive Committee.
+The Executive Committee may also delegate specific responsibilities to the relevant commissions.

 Members